ST10466666/IMAD512-Assignment-1/README.md

    If Android Studio prompts you to sync Gradle file,click "Sync Now".

-   Alternating, you can manually trigger a Grdale sync by going to "File">"Sync project with Gradel files".
+   Alternatively, you can manually trigger a Gradle sync by going to "File">"Sync project with Gradle files".

    This step downlaod all the necessary libraries and dependencies defined in your build.gradle files.